dvictor/jsx-no-react/README.md

-This is a project setup example for how to use TypeScript and JSX without npm, webpack, React or similar libraries.
+This is a project setup example for how to use TypeScript and JSX without npm, Webpack, React or similar heavy libraries.
+See [my article on Medium](https://medium.com/@victor.dramba/can-you-do-jsx-without-react-88fb26b4e349) for more details.

 Instead, this is using [esbuild](https://github.com/evanw/esbuild), a faster JavaScript bundler, transpiler written in [Go](https://go.dev/).
 Esbuild supports TypeScript out of the box with no dependencies.